-Have you ever eaten something spicy at an Indian restaurant?
-Did you ever notice the timid looking bowl with a yogurt sauce on the side and wondered what it was for?
-Well, let me introduce you to the Indian raita - the perfect, yogurt-based condiment that’s meant to help you cool your palate, and balance spicy flavors in Indian cooking.
+Have you ever eaten something spicy at an Indian restaurant and noticed a timid bowl with a yogurt sauce?
+Well, let me introduce you to raita - the perfect, Indian yogurt sauce and awesome palate cleanser.

 The post contains helpful tips and tricks to make sure you're successful in your first attempt.
 But if you're in a rush, please use the link above to jump to the recipe card at the end!